 NIR Benefits For Online Process Measurements

 Traditionally, absorption spectroscopy has been used in laboratories to perform precise analyses.
-For production environments, a very robust portion of the electromagnetic spectrum—UV/Vis/NIR—emerged for process analytics.
+For production environments, a very robust portion of the electromagnetic spectrum—UV/VIS/NIR—emerged for process analytics.

 The basic optical element of the Analyzer is a plane (flat) diffraction grating.
 A diffraction grating is essentially an aluminum-coated mirror with thousands of parallel and equally spaced grooves etched into its surface.
 (This surface is very delicate and should never be touched or cleaned.)
 As such, a grating is one of the most precise objects ever made.
 How gratings work is described in all good introductory college physics textbooks.
 Let us review a few of these facts, as they are important to the correct operation of the Analyzer.
 The operation of the grating is defined by the grating equation: